Awadesh365/awadesh365/README.md

 ### About Me

-Hey there, I'm Awadesh Nautiyal, a passionate Full Stack Developer and a Computer Science and Engineering enthusiast.
+Hey there, I'm Awadesh Nautiyal, a passionate Front-end Developer and a Computer Science and Engineering enthusiast.
 My GitHub journey is a reflection of my coding odyssey, where I explore the realms of technology.

 ### What You'll Find Here